MicrosoftDocs/customer-insights/ci-docs/data/segments.md

 ## Automated deactivation of unused segments

 To optimize refresh performance, the system automatically deactivates unused segments every day.
-Unused segments are segments that aren't used in exports, measures, other segments, or in Customer Insights - Journeys in the past 30 days and create more than 45 days ago.
+Unused segments are segments that aren't used in exports, measures, other segments, or in Customer Insights - Journeys in the past 30 days and created more than 45 days ago.

 Admins get a weekly summary of the deactivated segments for their information.
 They can then delete these segments if they are no longer needed or reactivate them if they intend to use them again.
 Alternatively, segment owners can [specify segments that are excluded from the automated deactivation](tbd.md).
 Deactivated segments don't refresh automatically when the system refreshes.